 - Origins Available:

-Anglo-Saxon tribes of Britain.
+The ancestors of the name Hollyes date back to the Anglo-Saxon tribes of Britain.
 The name is derived from when the Hollyes family lived near a field of holly having derived from the word for holly in the language of the time.
-In the Old English the word for holly is holegn, or perhaps holen; in the Old English the words for holly were holei or holen.
+In Old English the word for holly is holegn, or possibly holen, or even holen.
 The original bearer of the name lived near a patch of holly noted for its fecundity.
+(Bardsely)

 Early Origins of the Hollyes family